 Content Hack #8: Start An Editorial Calendar

-This may illicit a groan from your team, but it really works.
-Plan a one hour meeting and have every person on your marketing team bring five good content ideas to the table.
+This may elicit a groan from your team, but it really works.
+Plan a one-hour meeting and have every person on your marketing team bring five good content ideas to the table.
 Before you know it, you’ll have an overflow of great potential content ideas, and new ideas will sprout from this meeting.
 Divide up the list, assign deadlines and begin writing!

 Content Hack #9: Revise Content For Different Audiences